 Instant Updates to Keep Work Moving

-Teams get notified of any changes to the plan instantly by email or in-app alerts.
-Collaboration is fostered because the tool is online.
-Managers can add direction and attached documents and images directly to the task when assigning and teams can comment no matter where they are or when they’re working.
-Everyone is on the same page working together in a virtual space.
+Team members get notified of any changes to the project plan instantly by email or in-app alerts.
+Cloud-based file storage and real-time collaboration tools allow managers to add direction and attach documents and images directly to the task when assigning and teams can comment no matter where they are or when they’re working.
+Everyone is on the same page working together with work management software.

-Managers don’t want to get in the way of their teams, but also need to have transparency in to their work.
-The team management page lists everyone, their tasks and the percent complete they hare.
+Managers don’t want to get in the way of their teams, but also need work management software to have transparency in their work.
+The team management page lists everyone, their tasks and the percent complete they share.
 Use the workload page to see if anyone is not performing because they’re overallocated.
 Then reallocate to free them up.

 Track Progress with Dashboards

-Finally, get a high-level view of the project with a real-time dashboard that automatically tracks six project metrics, doing the calculations for you and then displaying the results in colorful graphs and charts.
+Finally, get a high-level view of the project with a real-time dashboard that automatically tracks six project metrics, doing the task, resource and time management calculations for you and then displaying the results in colorful graphs and charts.
 For greater detail use one-click reporting tools to see costs, overall health and project variance.

-ProjectManager.com is a cloud-based tool that helps managers and teams work more productively.
+ProjectManager is a cloud-based project management software packed with work management tools to help managers and teams work more productively.
 From planning to monitoring and reporting on progress, you control every aspect of your work throughout the project life cycle.
 See why it’s the preferred tool of tens of thousands of project teams and take our free 30-day trial today.